irias/ding/INSTALL.md

 repositories at github.com, select "application/json" as event type, send only "push" events (default at the time of writing), and set the same secret as in the config file.

+If you don't want to listen for github webhook events, pass an empty string to the -githublisten flag.